LingCheng3273/ASME_2019/README.md

 Committing changes:
-Open Git Bash and navigate to where the repo is. type "git pull" to get the latest version type "git add -A" to add all your changes
+Open Git Bash and navigate to where the repo is. type "git pull" + enter to get the latest version type "git add -A" + enter to add all your changes
-	if you only want to add specific files then type "git add " + file name
+	if you only want to add specific files then type "git add " + file name + enter type "git commit" + enter.
+This should bring you to a new screen. type "i" (which should't show up) and type your commit message about what you changed press "esc" (which brings your cursor to the bottom of the screen) and type ":wq: + enter it should show your commit and what you changed